Vachharadada: Legends

-Vachhraj Dada is known as a Solanki Rajput who died protecting the cows of the Charans, who were being raided by dacoits.
-He came to be worshipped by various communities like Charans, Ahirs, and Rajputs.
+Vachhraj Dada is known as a Solanki karadiya Rajput who died protecting the cows of the Charans, who were being raided by dacoits.
+He came to be worshipped by various communities like Charans, Ahirs, and Karadiya Rajputs.
 He is represented on a stone slab as sitting on a horse.
 Historically, Charans performed priestly functions at the shrine of Vachhraj Dada.
 The devotees considered taking vows in name of Vachhraj Dada would cure poisonous bites from snakes.

 Temples

 The location where he became martyr is also named Vachhara Dada.
-It is located at edge of Little Rann of Kutch, 35 km from Kuda (near Dhrangadhra); 15 km from Vatsrajpur, and 8 km from Zinzuwadia.
+It is located at the edge of Little Rann of Kutch, 35 km from Kuda (near Dhrangadhra); 15 km from Vatsrajpur, and 8 km from Zinzuwadia.
 The place today is a pilgrimage centre and houses the main temple and samadhi of Vachra Dada.
 407 km from Zinjuvada, the temple of vachradada is situated at bitta.
 Ta.
 Abdasa-kutch which is known as Jangirdada.
-The drive to this place along the little Runn itself is very adventurous and a unique experience.

 Other major temples are located in Dundas, Mahuva, Narigam, Nari, Devada, Porbandar, Patan, Godhana, Bhanvad, Khambhalia, Dwarka, Mandvi, Anjar, Rangpur and Mahisa, Rajkot, Mauripur (Karachi, Pakistan) to name a few.